vgari001/template-lab-01-intro-to-sct/README.md

 # Intro to Linux

 Welcome to CS 100!
 For the first lab of the course, we are introducing the basics needed to get around the Linux environment.
-There are many reasons Linux is still used in industry today, ranging from its open-source nature to its robustness in portability.
-There are various distributions that build on top of the Linux kernel (i.e. Ubuntu, Red Hat, CentOS, etc...).
-In this course, we will be logging into and using a server called Hammer.
-We are also introducing CMake, Git and GitHub in this lab.
+There are many reasons Linux is still used in industry today, ranging from its open-source nature to its excellent stability.
+There are various verisions of Unix/Linux, known as distributions, which are built from a relatively small number of base kernels.
+In this course, we will be logging into and using a server provided by the university named `hammer`.
+In addition to learning Linux basics we will also (re-)introducing g++, CMake, Git and GitHub in this lab.

 > Note: any text surrounded by angle brackets `< >` represent a portion of text that is specific to you and needs to be replaced.
 Make sure you replace that portion with what is requested in the lab description.

 ## SSH into Hammer

-You will need to log into the Hammer server using [Secure Shell (SSH)](https://www.ssh.com/ssh/protocol).
+You will need to log into the Hammer server using a [Secure Shell (SSH)](https://www.ssh.com/ssh/protocol) application.

 If you are using a Linux or Mac computer, you can run the following command in the terminal: